 - Throbbing or aching

-You should photograph any contusions after a wreck so you can give this evidence to your truck accident attorney in Atlanta.
+You should photograph any contusions after a wreck so you can give this evidence to your personal injury lawyer in Atlanta.
 Be sure to take pictures of the bruises as they progress through the stages of healing.

 For a free legal consultation with a contusions and lacerations lawyer serving Atlanta, call (404) 888-8888